-The Experience Server provides the Experience Services which AEM is built on, and which can be leveraged to build custom applications, and it embeds the Content Repository based on Jackrabbit.
+The Experience Server provides the Experience Services which AEM is built on, and which can be used to build custom applications, and it embeds the Content Repository based on Jackrabbit.

 Apache Jackrabbit is an open source, fully conforming, implementation of the JCR API 2.0.

-AEM is built using Sling, a Web application framework based on REST principles that provides easy development of content-oriented applications.
-Sling uses a JCR repository, such as Apache Jackrabbit, or in the case of AEM, the CRX Content Repository, as its data store.
+AEM is built using Sling, a Web application framework-based on REST principles that provides easy development of content-oriented applications.
+Sling uses a JCR repository, such as Apache Jackrabbit or, if there is AEM, the CRX Content Repository, as its data store.
 Sling has been contributed to the Apache Software Foundation - further information can be found at Apache.